che-incubator/chectl/README.md

       is the 'operator' or the 'olm'.

   --che-operator-image=che-operator-image
       Container image of the operator.
-This parameter is used only when the installer is the operator
+This parameter is used only when the installer is the operator or OLM.

   --debug
       Enables the debug mode for Eclipse Che server.
 To debug Eclipse Che server from localhost use 'server:debug'